paceuniversity/cs491/sprintplanning.md

 *	Assign each task to a team member
 *	Estimate the amount of time for each task
 *	Every student should plan for 16 hours of work minimum for a sprint
+* Some of the tasks can be done using Pair Programming

 ## GitHub Project

-In GitHub Project
+In **GitHub Project**

 * You have access to a Kanban board
 * Create the US and tasks in the kanban board (as To does)
 * Each of the Kanban US and tasks should be converted to issues
-* Label the issues with the sprint number, US and task
+* Label the issues with the sprint number and the US they correspond to

 ## Sprint 1 code

-* One of the team members creates the Android Studio project and begins to code
+* One of the team members creates the React/Android Studio project and begins to code
 * The code is pushed in the team GitHub repository
 * The other team members clone the repo and make some trivial push to the team GitHub repository
 * Code comments are only in English